marcjulianschwarz/obsidian-vault-notes/coding/dev/My Coding Principles.md

 - Do not mix data with actions
 	- create functions for actions
 	- if you create objects for data, then do not let them have methods
-- Use [[Dependency Injection]] and composition instead of inheritance
+- Prefer [[Dependency Injection]] and composition instead of inheritance

-- prefer short functions focusing each on one task with clear input and output types
-- prefer composition over inheritance
-- prefer immutable objects where possible
+- Prefer immutable objects where possible
-- no changing global state
+- No changing of global state
-- the architecture should be layered
+- The architecture should be layered
 	- the lower levels operate on primitive operations and data structures while at the higher level, there should be a simpler API
-- avoid premature optimization

-## For Git
+## Git

-- do regular git pulls from the main branch and merge or rebase them into your local feature branch
+- do regular git pulls for the main branch and rebase feature branches on top
-	- this will make merging with main in the end a LOT easier
-- make feature branch naming consistent (link to an issue number)
+- make feature branch naming consistent by linking to an issue number and/or including the ticket type
 - prefer squash commits when having lots of unnecessary commits